Tobacco and Fuel Tax Exemption Simplification Project

 The B.C.
 Ministry of Finance launched a multi-year project to modernize and replace the current paper-based exemption process for tax-exempt sales of tobacco and fuel made on-reserve in B.C.

-The project is focused on developing and implementing a new electronic point of sale verification and documentation system.
+The project is focused on developing and implementing a new electronic point of sale verification and documentation system we're calling the TAFT system.

 The new electronic system will: